daniyalshah/csci3055u-project-template/README.md

 ## Static vs Dynamic types in Scala

 Scala is static type system, every value, parameter, and method has a type associated with it known at compile time.
-Also, without running the program, the compiler can tell if your program is correct based on the types that flow through it.
+Also, without running the program, the compiler can tell the user if the program has errors based on the types.
 This handles logical user mistakes like entering a string instead of a required int.
-Scalas type inference is very powerful and very convenient.
+Scala's type inference is very powerful and very convenient.
 Users can depend on the compiler to help us during development.
-Firstly, we don’t need to annotate everything.
-If the type of some domain concept changes, that new type will propagate to all of the areas where its type is left to be inferred.
-The compiler will automatically infer that new type without us having to change any annotations.
-Secondly, if we happen to miss any spots or leave the code in an illogical state, the code wouldn’t compile, preventing any surprising runtime errors.
+Scala code does not need to be annotated.
+If the type of some domain concept changes, that new type will tranfer to all areas where its type is left to be inferred.
+The compiler will automatically infer that new type without the user having to change any annotations.
+If the user happens to miss any spots or leave the code in an illogical state, the code wouldn’t compile, preventing any surprising runtime errors.
+All of this is static type system, in Scala.

 ## Pros and Cons of Scala